 The Missing Piece of the Relational Puzzle

 So what about the men and women who are committed to achieving more emotional intimacy in their lives?
-For those of us who have grown up in the culture of male emotional toughness, what skills are central to success if we want to be more emotionally intimate?
+For those of us who have grown up in the culture of male emotional toughness, what capacities are central to success if we want to grow our relational life?

 Surprisingly, expressing our emotions is not the biggest challenge.
 The biggest challenge couple’s or parents face are the emotions that can arise in us when we hear our partners or children express theirs.
 Witnessing in others, the darker emotions of fear, sadness and grief, or even more challenging, witnessing emotions we cannot even name, is terrifying.
 How do we listen when our partners share emotions like these without collapsing into them?

 For example, if my spouse tells me her life “feels empty,” that’s going to be very hard to hear.
 For many, this emotional expression would lead to a defensive posture.
-“Are you saying that being with me can’t give you a full life?”
+“But we’ve been working so hard to make a good life!”
 It’s understandable.
 Its also not helpful.

-But it is the expression of these darker emotions, these forbidden thoughts that are central to moving them out; to releasing them and moving on.
+But it is the expression of emotions, including our darker feelings, that are central to moving them out; to releasing them and moving on.
 On one side we have the need to express, to be heard.
-On the other side we have the need to react.
-To respond.
-Our reactions can come from an equally emotionally dark place.
-Suddenly you have dark painful feelings flying back and forth, doing more damage than good.

 The Powerful Magic of Holding